MatAtBread/nodent/README-v0-1-38.md

 12Mar14: Add prototype to allow error handlers to be chained.
 See "Chaining errors" below.

-10Feb14: Add convenience method http[s].getBody(url) - open, read and return a UTF-8 encoded response as a fully buffered string.
+10Feb14: Add convenience method body <<= http[s].getBody(url) - open, read and return a UTF-8 encoded response as a fully buffered string.

 02Feb14: Make compile() log friendly error messages and throw an object of type Error if there is a problem parsing